cnabio/cnab-spec/500-CNAB-dependencies.md

 ### requires

-The `requires` array defines the criteria for the dependent bundle:
+The `requires` map defines the criteria for the dependent bundle.
+The key for each dependency is a way for the bundle to reference the dependency.

 * `bundle`: A reference to a bundle in the format REGISTRY/NAME.
 * `version`: A set of criteria applied to the bundle version when selecting an